gbrlserrano/gbrlserrano/README.md

 *Glad to see you here!*

  :small_orange_diamond: I'm Gabriela Serrano (she / her) <br>
- :small_orange_diamond: 29 years old tattoo artist and illustrator who fell in love with coding <br>
+ :small_orange_diamond: 30 years old artist who fell in love with technology <br>
- :small_orange_diamond: Tech Student <br>
+ :small_orange_diamond: IBMer <br>
- :small_orange_diamond: Switching careers <br>
+ :small_orange_diamond: QA | Java | <br>
- :small_red_triangle_down: A Friend, a learner, a curious and restless mind by heart.
+ :small_red_triangle_down: Expertise in translating IT requirements in the design, development, and assembly of components to create custom information systems.
+Typical examples of the deliverables are functional and technical designs, models, components, code, unit tests, and documentation.

 ##
 <div align="center">